 Certain financial information, which is normally included in annual consolidated financial statements prepared in accordance with US GAAP but not required for interim reporting purposes, has been condensed or omitted.
 Certain reclassifications have been made to the prior period's consolidated financial statements to conform to the current period's presentation.
-These condensed consolidated financial statements reflect, in the opinion of management, all adjustments that are necessary for a fair presentation of the condensed consolidated financial statements for the periods presented.
+These condensed consolidated financial statements reflect, in the opinion of management, all adjustments that are necessary for a fair presentation of the condensed consolidated financial statements for the periods presented, except with respect to the quantitative disclosures on fair value, derivatives and hedging activities, transfers of financial assets and variable interest entities (VIEs), investment securities and assets pledged or assigned.
+These disclosures will be included in the Financial Report 2Q10 to be published on our website and filed with the United States (US) Securities and Exchange Commission (SEC) on or about August 5, 2010.
 The presentation of period over period change, the 1Q10 consolidated statements of operations and consolidated balance sheet and the 2009 consolidated balance sheet have been added for convenience of the reader and are not a required presentation under US GAAP.
 The results of operations for interim periods are not indicative of results for the entire year.